seenthattinker/Conceptinero/SREDeligable.rst

 - Did the creation of a new graphical user interface (GUI) pose any *unusual* technological or human-factors challenges, for example, you needed to have an interface that would improve operator speed by a factor of two?

-.. note:: Developing a new or improved GUI is usually *not* eligible for SR&ED, regardless of complexity.
+![Note]Developing a new or improved GUI is usually *not* eligible for SR&ED, regardless of complexity.

 Describing the SR&ED Process
 ------------------------------------